brhise964/github-pages/readme.md

 ---

-#### 5. Pat yourself on the back, click on your link and play your game - it is officially on the internet!
+#### 5. Pat yourself on the back, click on your link and open your site - it is officially on the internet!

   ![](./img/step_5.png)